Binary Search Algorithm Code Template

 , the right_bound

-function returns 1 because the element 3 is the largest element less than 4.
+function returns 1, because the element 3 is the largest element smaller than 4.

-As previously advised, considering the complexity of binary search code details, if not necessary, avoid writing it yourself.
-Instead, use the standard library functions provided by the programming language whenever possible.
+As previously advised, considering the complexity of binary search code details, avoid writing it manually if not necessary; use the standard library functions provided by programming languages whenever possible.

 If you want to return -1 when target

-does not exist, it's simple.
-Just check if nums[left-1]
+does not exist, it's simple: just check at the end if nums[left-1]

 is target

-at the end, similar to the previous left boundary search, with a little extra condition:
+, similar to the left boundary search, with a little additional check:

 while (left < right) {